 Many new bloggers are quick to sign up with cheap web hosting companies that may or may not have a good reputation as well as customer service.

-My recommendation is to go for Bluehost or Godaddy.
+My personal recommendation is to go with reputable hosting companies like Siteground or Bluehost.

-Apart from Godaddy I am a big fan of Bluehost.
+Apart from Siteground, I am a big fan of Bluehost.
 The services offered is wide and has an excellent customer service.

 Here’s the moment of truth when it comes to having the “perfect” blog: There is no such thing as the perfect blog.